PeterBFoo/Find-n-Rock-API/README.md

 ## Development methodology

 The development methodology used in this project was iterative, the iterations were respected and done within the established time, though it can't be seen in the GitFlow of the project.
-This means it can not be proved that these iterations were acomplished as established, but in the Clockify report it can be seen.
+This means it can not be proved that these iterations were acomplished as established, but in the Clockify report it can be seen (it's in the doc directory).

 ---